VarshaUnniKrishnan24/ecld-data-engineering-nov2024-varsha-assessments/README.md

 ## This GitHub repository serves as a centralized hub for storing weekly assessment solutions and practical exercise codes, organized by dates and difficulty levels, showcasing structured learning and hands-on expertise in various technologies.

-# README.md
+# 1. README.md
-- The main file providing an overview of the project.
+- The main file providing an overview of the repository.

-# assessments
+# 2. assessments
 ---

 ### 20241121